MatiulAlam1/pdf-watermark-metadata-service-using-spring-boot/README.md

-# Add Watermark Service to the PDF
+# Add Watermark to the PDF Service

 ## Description

-The Valmet Watermark Service is a RESTful web service designed to add a Company logo as a watermark to PDF files.
+The Service is a RESTful web service designed to add some custom metadata and a Company logo as a watermark to PDF files.
 Authenticated and authorized users can upload single or multiple PDF documents.
 The service also provides an option to include a user's ID number or name as an additional watermark on the bottom-left of each page, indicating who downloaded the file.

 When a single PDF is uploaded, the service returns the watermarked file directly.
 For multiple file uploads, the service packages the watermarked PDFs into a single ZIP file for convenient download.
 The service is built with security and resilience in mind, enforcing file type and size restrictions and ensuring high availability.